What are the Differences Among Spot Trading, Margin Trading and Futures Trading

 Short-term speculators

-Meanwhile, Futures Trading can be divided into the following types: Linear and Inverse contracts.
-The differences between Linear and Inverse contracts are as follows:
+Meanwhile, Futures Trading can be divided into the following types: USDⓈ-Margined Contract and Coin-Margined Contract.
+The differences between them are as follows:

 E.g. BTCUSDT